dipanjal/mysql-replication-poc/README.md

-# MySQL Replication with ProxySQL
+# MySQL Replication and ProxySQL

 In this documentation, we will cover